Create your own Groovy type conversion

 adminUser = user as AdminUser

-Simple: Groovy supports operator overloading and, therefore, creating your own type conversion is really easy - we can override the asType() method.
+It’s simple because Groovy supports operator overloading and, therefore, creating your own type conversion is really easy—we can override the asType() method.

 class User {